Firice1269/Firic/extensions/firic/README.md

 #### Strings

 Strings are values which represent a body of text, and are always enclosed in quotation marks (`""`).
+If a string is next to an expression, identifier, number, or other string, Firic will attempt to concatenate (add) them together.
 Strings also support the following escape sequences (but more will be added in the future):

 `\\`: `\`